Introduction

 In Hadoop, the process of translating object or data structure states into binary or textual representation is called Avro serialization.
 This is done to move the data across a network or save it on a permanent storage device.
 Avro deserialization is referred to as unmarshalling, whereas Avro serialization is known as marshaling.

-The Hadoop Distributed File System, or HDFS, is extremely fault tolerant and operates on commodity hardware.
+The Hadoop Distributed File System, or HDFS, is extremely fault-tolerant and operates on commodity hardware.
 HDFS is appropriate for distributed processing and storage since it offers file permissions and authentication.
 The name node, the data node, and the secondary node are its three constituent parts.

-Hadoop Interview Questions and Answers for Experienced
+Hadoop Technical Interview Questions and Answers for Experienced

-13. Explain “Name Nodes” that are active and passive.
+1. Explain “Name Nodes” that are active and passive.

 All of the data nodes’ metadata is kept up to date by a name node.
 In a High Availability (HA) architecture, there are two Name Nodes: the Active Name Node and the Passive or Standby Name Node.